blytkerchan/blytkerchan.github.io/_posts/2009-09-25-installing-git-on-centos-5-2.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Software Development
+- Linux
+- Git
+- CentOS
+- RPM Package Management
 comments: true
 date: 2009-09-25 22:06:09+00:00
 layout: post
-title: Installing Git on CentOS 5.2
-wordpress_id: 216
 tags:
 - CentOS
 - Posts that need to be re-tagged (WIP)
+title: Installing Git on CentOS 5.2
+wordpress_id: 216
 ---

 I'm pretty sure that I'm not the first one to run into this, so I thought I'd blog how this works.<!--more-->